sf-playground/inc/README.md

 #### Cons

-* Can be at odds with making software freely accessible
+* At odds with making fonts truly freely accessible
 * Project needs to be big enough that customer need exists
-* Only works for upstream software that's being used in downstream software
+* Only works for GPL fonts
-* There can be legal or monetary barriers to moving code from open to proprietary

 #### Case Studies